UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Remediation Programme

-Ashford, Meridian, and Jaya agree a corrective action plan.
-Passports are returned to workers within 7 days.
-A recruitment fee repayment programme is established — Jaya reimburses fees over 12 months, funded jointly by Jaya and Meridian (Ashford contributes via a temporary price adjustment).
+Ashford, Meridian and Jaya agree a corrective action plan.
+Passports returned within 7 days.
+A 12-month fee repayment programme is funded jointly by Jaya and Meridian (Ashford contributes via a temporary price adjustment).

-An independent monitor conducts quarterly visits for 2 years.
-Worker interviews are conducted off-site.
-A confidential grievance mechanism is established — workers can report concerns via an independent hotline in Bahasa Malaysia and Nepali.
+An independent monitor runs quarterly off-site visits for 2 years.
+A confidential grievance hotline is set up in Bahasa Malaysia and Nepali.

-The cost to Ashford: approximately £140,000 over 2 years.
-The alternative — a Sunday Times headline reading ‘Ashford Electronics: modern slavery in the supply chain’ — would cost significantly more.
+Cost to Ashford: ~£140,000 over 2 years.
+The alternative — a Sunday Times headline reading ‘Modern slavery in Ashford’s supply chain’ — costs more.

-The UN Guiding Principles (Principle 19) state that where a company is linked to adverse human rights impacts, it should use its leverage to mitigate that impact — not simply disengage.
-The EU CSDDD will make this a legal obligation from 2029: companies must take appropriate measures to prevent, mitigate, and bring to an end adverse impacts.
-Disengagement is a measure of last resort.
-Cutting a supplier without remediation protects the company’s statement — but it does not protect the workers.
+UNGP Principle 19: where a company is linked to adverse impacts, it should use its leverage to mitigate — not disengage.
+CSDDD makes this a legal obligation from 2029.
+Disengagement is a last resort.
+Cutting a supplier without remediation protects the statement, not the workers.

 Consequence